axibase/atsd/administration/server-properties.md

 ![](./images/settings-server-properties.png)

-The properties are grouped into multiple tables.
+Properties are grouped into multiple tables.
 Each parameter has a tooltip which describes the setting.
 Tooltips appear on mouseover.

 ![](./images/tooltip.png)